How to Fix the Hamachi Tunnel Problem on Windows?

 If this happens, follow the instructions below to fix it.

-1. Follow the steps 1-3 from the instructions above to open the service’s properties window.
-Navigate to the Log On tab and click on the Browse…
+1. Follow steps 1-3 from the instructions above to open the service’s properties window.
+Navigate to the Log On tab and click on Browse…

-2. Click OK when you are finished and type in the password in the Password box when you are prompted with it if you have set up a password.
+2. Click OK when finished and type in the password in the Password box when prompted if you have set up a password.
 Hamachi should now work properly.

 Solution 3: Reinstall the Hamachi Virtual Ethernet Adapter

-Reinstalling the Hamachi’s driver is also a viable way of resolving the problem.
-Driver issues when it comes to networking are often the biggest culprit and this method is something that definitely shouldn’t be skipped when it comes to this problem.
+Reinstalling Hamachi’s driver is also a viable way of resolving the problem.
+Driver issues when it comes to networking are often the biggest culprit, and this method is something that definitely shouldn’t be skipped when addressing this problem.
 Check it out below!

-2. Type “Device Manager” into the search field next to the Start menu button to open the device manager window.
+2. Type “Device Manager” into the search field next to the Start menu button to open the Device Manager window.
 You can also use the Windows Key + R key combination to open the Run dialog box.
-Type devmgmt.msc in the box and click OK or Enter key.
+Type devmgmt.msc in the box and click OK or press the Enter key.

 Running Device Manager